 The Thule Urban Glide 2 2018 is a mean machine designed for active parents who value performance and durability.
 It rolls on large air-filled tires that together with rear-wheel suspension provide a smooth ride and a great maneuverability.

-Glide offers plenty of storage including roomy basket with cover, two mesh seat pockets, small zipper pocket in the back of the basket, and large pocket in the back of the seat.
-BOB is almost as good but has one zipper pocket less.
+The Glide 2 2018 offers plenty of storage including roomy basket with a cover, two mesh seat pockets, small zipper pocket on the back of the basket, and large pocket on the back of the seat.

 Just like on BOB the handle bar is adjustable, but with fewer positions.
 Aside from the lighter weight, another place where Thule wins is the one-hand fold with a standing fold.
 Very easy and quick!

 At this point you are probably wondering if Thule is so great why would anybody buy BOB?
 Well, BOB has all-wheel state-of-the-art adjustable suspension system that is hard to bit.
 While I do like Glide’s rear suspension system, BOB has a little smoother ride.

 Also, the tracking on BOB is more consistent and has less dragging.
 Overall, BOB is just more balanced jogger.
 The seat padding on BOB is thicker.
 The seat is more upright in the most upright position.
 There are much more accessories available for purchase.
-Some things to think about.
+Something to think about.

-Of course I gave Glide 5 out of 5 stars.
+Of course I gave Glide 2 2018 5 out of 5 stars.
 It’s a fabulous jogger with so many great features.
 The light weight and one-hand fold really puts it ahead of the competition.
 As for some of the drawbacks, they are very minor.
-I would like to see an automatic lock added.
-Also, the foot brake is a little stiff and not flip-flop-friendly.
+The foot brake is a little stiff and not flip-flop-friendly.
 Not like all joggers have flip-flop-friendly brakes.
 LOL.
 But, it looks a little outdated.
 I would like so see an included air pump since with air-filled tires you will have to buy one anyways.
 There is also no cup holder included nor a bumper bar, but you could purchase those separately.